slawascichy/docker-openldap-proxy/README.md

 #### 6.4.4.
 Errors while starting the container

 * **Checking the logs**: The most important troubleshooting tool is the container logs.
 Use `docker-compose logs openldap-proxy` (or `docker logs <container_id>`) to see messages from the `slapd` server.
-* **LDIF syntax errors**: Any errors in the LDIF files (e.g., invalid spaces, missing `add:`) will cause the container to fail to start correctly.
+* **LDIF syntax errors**: Any errors in the LDIF files (e.g. invalid spaces, missing `add:`) will cause the container to fail to start correctly.
 Check the logs for parsing error messages.
 * **Permission issues**: Ensure that the configuration files are accessible to the user running the Docker container.

 ### 6.5.
 Restart/Reload Procedures